-The PiRisk analysis indicates that D and C class management practices have a higher probability of making a lower farm gross margin compared with A and B class management practices.
-This suggests that farms using A and B class management practices will have a higher farm gross margin than those persevering D and C practices, all else being equal, in any given year.
-The close relationship between A and B class management practices at the higher levels of income is due to the potential negative impact of poor soybean crop performance in the A class management practice.
+The PiRisk analysis indicates that the progression towards A class management practice will improve the probability of achieving a higher farm gross margin.
+This suggests that farms using improved management practices will have a higher farm gross margin, all else being equal, in any given year.
 The graph emphasises the superiority of A and B class management practices over the other options, however this does not take into account fixed costs or capital investment required to make the transition.
 Therefore, the interpretation of this graph should be carried out in conjunction with the NPV figures outlined in section 6 of this report.